MenkeTechnologies/zpwr/README.md

 The installer installs Hack Nerd Font on the Mac with Homebrew and Powerline Symbols on Linux.
 Consult your terminal emulator documentation for details on how to change the font.

-## getrc function
+## getrc and copyConf functions
-There is a shell function called `getrc` that will pull down latest changes from this repository and ovewrite `~/.zshrc`, `~/.vimrc`, `~/.shell_aliases_functions.sh` and `~.tmux.conf`
+There is a shell function called `getrc` that will update ZPWR by cloning the latest changes from this repository.
+It invokes `copyConf` which overwrites `~/.zshrc`, `~/.vimrc`, `~/.shell_aliases_functions.sh`, `~.tmux.conf`.
+`copyConf` will also overwrite all scripts in `$ZPWR_SCRIPTS` which defaults to `~/.zpwr/scripts` and some other configs in home directory.
-Run `clearList getrc` to see the body of this function.
+Run `clearList getrc copyConf` to see the bodies of these function to see the exact details.

 ## Tmux prefix

-The default tmux prefix key is C-x on a Mac so I can control inner tmux sessions on Linux (prefix is C-b) separately.
-The left most segment of the tmux powerline status bar will be highlighted when the prefix is pressed.
+The default tmux prefix key is C-x (control-x) on macOS so one can control inner tmux sessions on Linux/UNIX (prefix is C-b) separately.
-The Tmux prefix on Linux is the default C-b.
+To invoke C-x in the shell press the keybinding twice.
+The left most segment of the tmux powerline status bar will be highlighted when the prefix is pressed and dehighlight when prefix is deactivated.

 ## Vim Plugins
 There are 76 vim plugins installed.
 One of which is vim-autosave.  `:u 0` in vim command(colon) mode will reset all changes in buffer which will then be autosaved.